Sea Basses: Family Serranidae

 Kelp bass from the Goleta Pier

-Bait and Tackle: As with their brethren bass, they are opportunistic feeders grabbing just about anything that looks palatable.
-They’re also carnivores subsisting mainly on small fish—anchovies, smelt, sardines, perch, queenfish—as well as squid, octopus, crabs, shrimp and worms.
-Most kelp bass that are caught off piers are caught while anglers are fishing on the bottom for other species.
+Most kelp bass that are caught from piers are caught while anglers are fishing on the bottom for other species.
 Typical gear is a high/low leader with number 4-2 hooks.
-Best bait is live bait—anchovies or smelt—followed by strip bait, such as anchovy, mackerel or squid.
-Live bloodworms, fresh mussels and ghost shrimp will also attract the calicos, as will well-presented artificial lures.
+Best bait is live bait—anchovies or smelt followed by strip bait, such as anchovy, mackerel or squid.
+Live bloodworms, fresh mussels and ghost shrimp will also attract the calicos.
+Oldtimers say the best bait for the larger bass was always brown bait—a live queenfish or small white croaker (tomcod).

 Kelp bass caught by KJ from the Cabrillo Mole in Avalon